jamesw343/WHMCS-PayPalBillingAgreements/README.md

 ### Features
 - Automatically charge users the correct invoice amounts, eliminating accidental overpayments or missed/late payments
 - Only attempts to automatically charge invoices with the payment method as "PayPal Billing Agreements"
-- Customers can make one-time payments from the client area without being redirected to PayPal and back (after successfuly setting up a billing agreement)
+- Customers can make one-time payments from the client area without being redirected to PayPal and back (after successfully setting up a billing agreement)
 - Honors the "Process Days Before Due" and "Retry Every Week For" automation setting for when to charge a customer's PayPal account
 - Honors the "Auto CC Processing" setting for individual customers
 - Displays whether a customer has an active billing agreement or not in the admin area